What is a bullet journal?

 - If the task needs to be rescheduled for another day in the future, convert the dot into a backward ‘←’ and flip back to your monthly log or future log and put the task in front of the respective date.

-- If the task is no longer relevant,
+- If the task is no longer relevant, strike through it.

 - If it’s a note that belongs in a collection, add a backward arrow and move the note to that collection.